alondraorn/DH150-2020W/README.md

 ![Alhambra Civic Center Library Website](https://user-images.githubusercontent.com/52383057/72326705-8ab57a00-3664-11ea-8d13-47fa10ae4836.png)|![Monterey Park Bruggemeyer Library Website](https://user-images.githubusercontent.com/52383057/72327028-25ae5400-3665-11ea-9d98-08e07e860cba.png)

 ## Competitor Analysis: Usability Testing
 For Usability Testing, I had a user test out the [Monterey Park Bruggemeyer Library website](http://library.montereypark.ca.gov/).
-I have asked a user to complete three tasks on the library website: 1) finding a book using keyword (using filter features), 2) finding a book using subject and 3) finding library contact information.
+I asked a user to complete three tasks on the library website: 1) find a book using keyword (using filter features), 2) find a book using subject and 3) find library contact information.
 During this pilot test, the test user was able to finish all three tasks.
 I tried to organize tasks 1 and 2 to compare the keyword and subject search features, and the test user finished the first two with relative ease, but had some trouble with the third.
 The user had the same difficulty that I did when trying to find the contact information, but gave up relatively earlier than I did before trying again.
 [Read more about the Usability Testing.](https://github.com/vickijtruong/DH150-2020W/blob/master/Assignments/Assignment2.md)

 [![Usability Testing Video](http://i3.ytimg.com/vi/VVIqLFDeKEQ/maxresdefault.jpg)](http://www.youtube.com/watch?v=VVIqLFDeKEQ)